KaylinLe05/AIMS---Hackathon-2025/README.md

-[All links related to the datasets, project code and presentation are below.]
 # AIMS Hackathon - Light Carriers
 This repository contains research and development by Gongpals Team under the project named Light Carriers, which provides data-driven solutions addressing modern slavery detection, analysis, and prevention.
 Our project aims to leverage data analytics and visualization to combat one of the world's most pressing human rights challenges.
 Mission